 A catastrophic injury claim can result in substantially higher compensation than other personal injury claims, but they are also more complicated.
 In California, there are statutes of limitation for pursuing certain types of lawsuits.

-If you or a loved one suffered a catastrophic injury, you are urged to contact the San Diego catastrophic injury lawyers at ACTS Law.
+If you or a loved one suffered a catastrophic injury, you are urged to contact the San Diego catastrophic injury lawyers at ACTS LAW.
 We have the knowledge and resources to examine the circumstances of your case, and we will fight to ensure that you receive the compensation to which you are entitled.
 Our team is dedicated to protecting your rights and making this process as easy as possible.
-To schedule a free, confidential consultation, call us today at 833-ACTS-LAW or contact us online.
+To schedule a free, confidential consultation, call us today at 833-228-7529 or contact us online.

 With offices in San Diego and Los Angeles, we proudly serve clients throughout Southern California.